 The Restitutions Committee comprises lawyers, a historian and an art historian.

 H.M.
-Verrijn Stuart
+Verrijn Stuart (vice-chair)

 lawyer; legal reporter/analyst, essayist, member of the Advisory Council on International Affairs, former scientific employee of the Clara Wichmann Institute.

-To perform its duties, the Restitutions Committee enlists the support of its research agency/secretariat under the management of E. Campfens (director).
-The secretariat also comprises the following staff: A. Marck (deputy director/researcher), T. Brandse (office manager), I. El Achkar (management assistant), A.M.
-Jolles-van Loo (archivist), A.J.
-Kool (researcher), F.M.
-Kunert (researcher), E. Muller (researcher) and O.M. van Vessem (legal assistant).
+To perform its duties, the Restitutions Committee enlists the support of its research agency/secretariat under the management of the Acting Secretary Mr E.J.A.
+Idema.
+The secretariat also comprises the following staff: Ms T. Brandse (office manager), Ms I. El Achkar (management assistant), Mr F.M.
+Kunert (researcher), Ms J.M.
+Mooren (researcher) and Ms E. Muller (researcher).

 The staff members investigate the claims and report their findings to the members of the Committee.
 They look after the day-to-day affairs and prepare the Committee meetings.
-The director also acts as spokesperson.

 The Committee’s secretariat is located at Lange Voorhout 13 in The Hague and it also has an office at its disposal at the National Archives of the Netherlands in The Hague.